TMafono/3D2D-Textscreens/README.md

 ## Special Thanks:
 * To TMafono.xyz#6666 for fixing the Textscreen restriction per usergroup.
 * To TMafono.xyz#6666 again for showing me how loops work and giving me an example to go off of.
-* To you guessed it, TMafono.xyz#6666 again for sticking through with me when I had literally no sleep.
+* You guessed it, TMafono.xyz#6666 again for sticking through with me when I had literally no sleep.
 * Special thanks to the community for giving me the inspiration to continue this project.

 ## Very Important Features: